RikVoorhaar/website/about.md

 I love cooking and the sense of satisfaction that comes with eating food you made yourself.
 I don't shy away from any cuisine, and I'm constantly trying to improve and learn new things.

+### Reading

+I like to read hard sci-fi books, some of my favorite series are The Expanse (Corey), Foundation (Asimov), The Bobiverse (Taylor) and Old Man's War (Scalzi).
+I'm also a big fan of the books of Murakami.
+I also like to read fantasy books, and I recently came around to reading the Lord of the Rings.
+As of writing, I'm reading the Stormlight Archive series by Sanderson, which is a long, epic, fantasy series.
+Check out [my goodreads page](https://www.goodreads.com/user/show/62542056-tilpo) for more!